International Engagement & Mobility

 Centre for Criminology and Sociolegal Studies, University of Toronto

 CrimSL is a research and teaching unit at the University of Toronto.
-The Centre’s faculty and students study crime, order and security from a variety of disciplinary perspectives and theoretical approaches and are actively engaged in Canadian and international criminological and sociolegal research and contribute to the development of scholarship and policy.
+The Centre’s faculty and students study crime, order and security, and regulation from a variety of disciplinary perspectives and theoretical approaches.
+They are actively engaged in Canadian and international criminological and sociolegal research and contribute to the development of scholarship and policy.

-If you would like to help the SCCJR build its international network or take up the opportunity to work with our partners please contact Alistair Fraser, Associate Director, Scottish Centre for Crime and Justice Research
+If you would like to help the SCCJR build its international network or take up the opportunity to work with our partners please contact Julie Berg, Associate Director, Scottish Centre for Crime and Justice Research.